ATI-Wuhan/WhatieSDK_iOS/README.md

 What's new:

 2018-11-02：
-APIs for Incandescent Light have been published.Please refer to 6 and 7 and 9.2.
+APIs for RGB light and monochrome light bulbs have been published.
+Please refer to 6 and 7 and 9.2.

 History:

 2018-08-19：
-Rename room of device.Please refer to 6.6.
+Rename room of device.
+Please refer to 6.6.

 2018-08-15：
 "Unable to update device status" may not be appear if mobile network well.